fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 - Incorporate the escalated incident into your workflow for comprehensive management and response.
 Use the incident record to track progress, assign tasks, and coordinate responses.

 Escalating alerts to incidents is a crucial process for managing significant security threats within FortiSOAR.
-By following the outlined steps and utilizing the FortiAI assistant’s capabilities, users can effectively promote alerts to incidents and manage them with appropriate detail and urgency.
+By following the outlined steps and utilizing the FortiAI assistant's capabilities, users can effectively promote alerts to incidents and manage them with appropriate detail and urgency.

 >[!Note]
 >Ensure that all necessary details from the alert are accurately included in the incident record to support effective investigation and resolution.